anomdule/anomdule.github.io/_pages/predoc-journey.md

 Coursework included: Calculus, Linear Algebra, Differential Equations.

 I did not have formal coursework in Real Analysis.
-Contrary to popular belief, that wasn't the end of the world. 😄
+Contrary to popular belief, that wasn't the end of the world for me. 😄

 ---